 In most cases, the relevant Trainer will assess the exam.
-Where this is not the case, the Trainerwill take the exam papers at the end of the examination and then gives them to the General Manager.
-The General Managerwill then distribute the assignments to Assessors.
+Where this is not the case, the Trainer will take the exam papers at the end of the examination and then gives them to the VET Coordinator.
+The VET Coordinator will then distribute the assignments to Assessors.
 Assessment of Exams follows the details of the relevant Timetable, Delivery and Assessment Plan.